zooko/smalloc/README.md

 told me, laughing, that a low-level memory manager was "worst choice ever for a first-time Rust project").
 There is no security contact information nor anyone you can contact for help using this code.
 Use at your own risk!

+In fact, I just found a sporadic bug that occurs only in a specific case and only very rarely at that (and maybe only on ARM?), and I left it in as an "Easter Egg" for any enterprising bug-hunters out there.
+I'll try to remember to go back and take it out before I consider removing this warning not to rely on `smalloc`.

+I will give a bounty of 100 Zcash (ZEC) to the first person who submits a pull request on github that fixes this Easter Egg bug. :-)

 # Usage